indrekots/indrekots.github.io/_posts/articles/2018-12-17-serving-react-apps-from-spring-boot.md

 ```

 When we start our Spring Boot app and point our web browser to it (with default configuration the URL should be `localhost:8080`), *Hello World* should be displayed to us.
+Everything in `src/main/resources/static/` is moved to the correct location in the packaged jar file.
 Now that we know how to serve static content, it should be relatively easy to serve the React app in a similar manner.

-// look at the build dir and see where the html file was placed

 *But wait!
-Javascript source files have to be built first, CSS minified etc. We can't just put our React source files in the same folder.*
+Javascript source files have to be built first, CSS minified etc.
+We can't just put our React source files to `src/main/resources` and expect everything to work.*

 That's correct.
 We have to build the React app before we can move it into the `/static` directory.
 Let's have a look at how to do that.